 It’s Thursday afternoon.
-You’ve landed a large client, and your current team doesn’t have the manpower to keep up with the work.
+You’ve signed a contract template with a large client after submitting a great proposal template, and your current team doesn’t have the manpower to keep up with the work.
 The project is scheduled to begin Monday, and you don’t have a clue where to start.
 Before you start biting off more than you can chew, here are some simple ways to quickly scale your freelance agency.

 Define Your Brand, Values, and Project